tessabirt/Final-Project-Explore/shiny_demo.md

 `ui` and `server` elements with some demo widgets and data.
 We can actually run this script and make our first shiny app!

-To run this app, from the `app.R` script click the ‘Run App’ button in the upper right with the green arrow.
+To run this app, from the `app.R` script click the 'Run App' button in the upper right with the green arrow.

 ![](www/oldfaithful.png)